aidasbui/aidas-buivydas-resume-site/README.md

-# Resume website of Front-end developer Aidas Buivydas
+# Resume website by Aidas Buivydas

 ## Hi there!